siemens/gencmpclient/README.md

 [`src/cmpClient.c`](src/cmpClient.c).
 It supports most of the features of the genCMPClient library.
 The CLI use with the available options are documented in [`cmpClient.pod`](doc/cmpClient.pod).
+An example configuration used by the below mentioned demo invocations can be found in [`demo.cnf`](config/demo.cnf).

 For simple test invocations the Insta Certifier Demo CA server may be used, for instance as follows: